 Camino Pilgrims Office in Santiago de Compostela

 Camino Pilgrims Office in Santiago de Compostela.
-If you finish your Camino trip in the city of Santiago de Compostela you will receive your Compostela certificate and a warm welcome from the people at the Pilgrims office.
+If you finish your Camino trip in Santiago de Compostela, you will receive your Compostela certificate and a warm welcome from the people at the Pilgrims Office.

-The Pilgrims Office in Santiago de Compostela (Oficina de Acogida al Peregrino) is located just a few minutes away from the cathedral and Praza do Obradoiro in the centre of the city.
+The Pilgrims Office in Santiago de Compostela (Oficina de Acogida al Peregrino) is located in the city centre, just a few minutes away from the cathedral and Praza do Obradoiro.

 The Pilgrims Office in Santiago is a welcoming centre for pilgrims completing the Camino.
-It is here where you will get the final stamp for your pilgrim passport (credencial) and where you will be able to request your pilgrimage certificate, known as ‘Compostela’; as well as the certificate of distance.
+It is here where you will get the final stamp for your pilgrim passport (credencial) and request your pilgrimage certificate, known as ‘Compostela’; as well as the certificate of distance.

 Camino pilgrims arriving in Santiago de Compostela should make their way to the Pilgrims Office, located at the following address: